bit-c/bitc/README.md

 #### Feedback, comments?

-Please feel free to reach out to me if you have any feedback, or if you're planning to use this code in interesting ways.
-Cf [LICENSE file](LICENSE) for the contact info.
+Feel free to reach out to me if you have any feedback or if you're planning to use this code in interesting ways.

+   mailto:austruym@gmail.com
+   PGP: 1C774FA3925A3076752B2741054E32DFBEE883DB